adelriosantiago/adelriosantiago-blog/nodejs-tts-eng.md

 <month>8</month>
 <year>2015</year>

-# Create your own Text to Speech API in Node.js & Ubuntu
+# Create your own Text to Speech API service in Node.js & Ubuntu

-Highlight.js is a syntax highlighter written in JavaScript.
-It works in the browser as well as on the server.
-It works with pretty much any markup, doesn’t depend on any framework and has automatic language detection.
+In this tutorial I quickly explain how to create your own TTS API online service that you can use for your personal projects that requiere converting text to audio.

+In case you don't know Google Translate already has this service  for example you can convert the text "Hi, I'm John Doe" with the link http://translate.google.com/translate_tts?tl=en&q="Hi, I'm John Doe"

+For example to conver "Hello world" to audio you simply write this query `http://translate.google.com/translate_tts?tl=en&q="Hello world"` test this clicking [here](http://translate.google.com/translate_tts?tl=en&q=%22Hello%20world%22)

 ## Getting Started